nexoedge/nexoedge/INSTALL.md

 ## Platform-dependent Package Build

-nCloud uses the packaging tool in `CMake` (`CPack`) to pack all necessary libraries and binaries into an installer to avoid compiling source code from scratch on every server to deploy.
+Nexoedge uses the packaging tool in `CMake` (`CPack`) to pack all necessary libraries and binaries into an installer to avoid compiling source code from scratch on every server to deploy.
 Note that this packaging is platform-dependent, i.e., packages can only be installed on the same OS platform where they were built.
 Currently, the supported platform is Ubuntu 22.04 64-bit servers in form of Debain packages (`.deb`).

 ### Build packages